vivaria/edisonrul.ing/docs/source/cards/evil-hero-malicious-fiend.md

-# EVIL HERO MALICIOUS FIEND
+# Evil Hero Malicious Fiend

 > "Evil Hero Malicious Edge" + 1 Level 6 or higher Fiend-Type monster
 Ⓒ This monster cannot be Special Summoned except with "Dark Fusion". ① During your opponent's Battle Phase, all monsters they control are changed to face-up Attack Position, and each monster they control must attack this card.